 For this activity you will need a mirror and some picture cards to use as a visual cue.
 Students find a body part while looking in a mirror, then make the sentence “I see my _____.”
 I’ll even give you bonus points if you make silly faces while you look in the mirror. 😉

-We have reached the end of this post and I truly hope you have found some activities you can take with you as you teach your students about body parts.
+We have reached the end of this post and I truly hope you have found some fun activities you can take with you as you teach your preschoolers about their body parts.
 If you would like to see these activities and more like them, check out my Body Part Activity Packet on Teachers Pay Teachers by clicking the image below.
+If you would rather keep perusing the blog, I would recommend reading this story about this experience with one of my preschool students!